Summer and Smoke

+Programme for a 1963 production at the Wayside Theatre, Virginia; Peter Boyle played the Rev. Winemiller.

 Summer and Smoke is a two-part, thirteen-scene play by Tennessee Williams, completed in 1948.
 He began working on the play in 1945 as Chart of Anatomy, derived from his short stories "Oriflamme" and "Yellow Bird", the latter still a work-in-progress.
 The phrase "summer and smoke" probably comes from the Hart Crane poem "Emblems of Conduct" in the 1926 collection White Buildings.
 After a disappointing Broadway run in 1948, the play was a hit Off-Broadway in 1952.
 Williams continued to revise Summer and Smoke in the 1950s, and in 1964 he rewrote the play as The Eccentricities of a Nightingale.

 Synopsis

-Summer and Smoke is set in Glorious Hill, Mississippi, from the "turn of the century through 1916", and centers on Alma Winemiller, a highly strung, unmarried minister's daughter, and the spiritual/romance that nearly blossoms between her and John Buchanan Jr., a young doctor who grew up next door.
+Summer and Smoke is set in Glorious Hill, Mississippi, from the "turn of the century through 1916", and centers on Alma Winemiller, a highly strung, unmarried minister's daughter, and the spiritual romance that nearly blossoms between her and John Buchanan Jr., a young doctor who grew up next door.
 She, ineffably refined, identifies with the Gothic cathedral, "reaching up to something beyond attainment"; her name, as Williams makes clear during the play, means "soul" in Spanish; by contrast Buchanan, a doctor and sensualist, defies her with the soulless anatomy chart.

 By the play's end, Buchanan and Alma have traded places philosophically.
 She has been transformed.
 She throws herself at him, saying "she doesn't exist any more, she died last summer — suffocated in smoke from something on fire inside her".
-But he has changed, he is engaged to marry a respectable, younger girl, and as he tries to convince Alma that what their relationship was indeed a "spiritual bond", she realizes that it is too late to rescue it.
+But he has changed, he is engaged to marry a respectable, younger girl, and as he tries to convince Alma that their relationship was indeed a "spiritual bond", she realizes that it is too late to rescue it.
 In the final scene, Alma accosts a young traveling salesman in the park and follows him to enjoy the entertainment at Moon Lake Casino.